chrdavis/PIFShellExtensions/README.md

 [Latest 32 and 64 bit versions](https://github.com/chrdavis/PIFShellExtensions/releases/latest)
 Windows Vista,7,8,10

-Will likely need to restart windows for the extension to be picked up by Windows Explorer.
+You will likely need to restart windows for the extension to be picked up by Windows Explorer.

 ### Screenshots